aaronanderson/quarkus-ecs-example/README.md

 ```

-Finally add a Route 53 DNS entry for the subdomain pointed at the ALB.
+Add a Route 53 DNS entry for the subdomain pointed at the ALB.
 This task can easily be done in the UI as well.
+It may take several minutes for the DNS change to propagate.

 `aws route53 change-resource-record-sets --hosted-zone-id XXXXXXXXXXXX --change-batch file://route53-qa-quarkus-ecs-example.json`